-Companies and Joint Ventures.
 Royal Berkshire Fire & Rescue (Training) Ltd is a fully owned subsidiary of the Fire Authority.
 It was set up to provide fire safety courses to commercial organisations.
 Any profits generated by the company are returned to the Fire Authority.
 Details on the performance of the company can be seen in note 4.7.
-The Authority's risk protection arrangements are provided through the pooled funds of FRIC.